11 NCERT CBSE Political Science 2 Freedom

 Explanation

-The text explains Mill's first reason: 'First, no idea is completely false.
+The text lists Mill's first reason: 'First, no idea is completely false.
 What appears to us as false has an element of truth.
 If we ban ‘false’ ideas, we would lose that element of truth that they contain.'

-MCQ Understand Freedom of Expression
+MCQ Analyze Mill's Reasons for Freedom of Expression

 Answer